 “If we can understand the principles of energy conversion at this very small scale, we can come up with new energy technologies that may look very different from the ones we have now. “

--Kavli ENSI Co-Director Paul Alivisatos
+-Kavli ENSI Founding Director Paul Alivisatos

 We know a lot of about how to harness energy from oil, wind, and the motion of water through a dam, and energy has become central to our modern civilizations.
 Our current energy-generation schemes, however, seem crude in comparison to the elegant systems nature has evolved over millions of years.
-Those natural systems serve as inspiration for researchers at the Kavli Energy NanoScience Instituted (ENSI), who aim to be part of creating powerful new approaches to energy conversion, utilization and efficiency.
+Those natural systems serve as inspiration for researchers at the Kavli Energy NanoScience Institute (ENSI), who aim to be part of creating powerful new approaches to energy conversion, utilization and efficiency.

-ENSI Co-Director Paul Alivisatos explains that much of today’s energy research focuses on improving well-known technologies, such as batteries, liquid fuels, solar cells and wind generators.
+Much of today’s energy research focuses on improving well-known technologies, such as batteries, liquid fuels, solar cells and wind generators.
 On the nanoscale, however, energy is captured, channeled and stored in totally different ways dictated by the quantum mechanical nature of small-scale interactions.
 Scientist have yet to unravel the foundational issues of how energy is converted to work on that scale.

 ENSI researchers are moving toward that goal.
 Work by UC Berkeley and Berkeley Lab chemist Graham Fleming has shown, for example, that when leaf pigments capture light in the form of photons, electrons are excited and interact in a coherent way not seen at larger scales.
 This quantum coherence could potentially be incorporated into nanoscale artificial systems to produce energy from sunlight more efficiently.